gsparsh17/Govmadad/README.md

    ### Steps to Generate Groq API Key

--Go to Groq's API Dashboard.
+   - Go to Groq's API Dashboard.
--Sign in or create an account.
+   - Sign in or create an account.
--Navigate to the API section.
+   - Navigate to the API section.
--Click on "Generate API Key."
+   - Click on "Generate API Key."
--Copy the generated API key and store it securely.
+   - Copy the generated API key and store it securely.

    ```env
    GROQ_API_KEY=your_api_key_here